jonjonsonjr/test-docs/README.md

 ## How to Use the Cast Companion Library

-For this example, we will mainly focus on video-centric applications and use the `VideoCastManager`, but in many cases the same applies to the `DataCastManager`.
+For this example, we will mainly focus on video-centric applications and use the `VideoCastManager`, but in many cases the instructions apply to the `DataCastManager` as well.

 ### Initializing `VideoCastManager`

 The client application needs to instantiate and initialize an instance of `VideoCastManager` as early as possible.
-During the initialization step, the client should provide certain information that CCL needs to perform its tasks.
+During the initialization step, the client should provide certain information to CCL.
 We recommend you do this step in the `onCreate()` method of you Application class, so it can easily access it in all activities of your application.

 The following snippet shows how the [CastVideos-android](https://github.com/googlecast/CastVideos-android)